Everything You Need to Know About a Pinched Nerve

 In the same way a pinched nerve in the lower back can cause sciatica (i.e. lumbar radiculopathy), a pinched nerve in the neck results in cervical radiculopathy.
 This occurs when a herniated disc at the top of the spine irritates a nerve in the neck to the point of nerve compression.
 Ouch, right?

 Arthritis, or wear-and-tear from aging, can also cause compression.
 How do you know if you have a pinched nerve in your neck?
 Well, when you try to move your head from one side to the other, your body will let you know quickly.

 However, some key signs of a pinched nerve in the neck include: a sensation of stiffness in the neck and shoulder blades, a pain that shoots or radiates into the shoulder, arm, or fingers, a tingling “pins-and-needles” feeling in the hand or fingers and a weakness or numbness in the arm.

-How to treat a pinched nerve
+How do you treat a pinched nerve?

 When you’re suffering from a pinched nerve, you want relief — and you want it fast.
 There are many different ways to alleviate your symptoms; from basic exercises and stretches to yoga moves and more, here is what you should consider when suffering from this condition.

 We will cover the most common treatment options, including: